TajaKuzman/Transformers-GINCO-Experiments/EXPERIMENTS_LOG.md

 # Addendum 2021-11-02T08:25:06

 The cache, wandb files and output models once again filled the diskspace beyond usability.
-Furthermore, I found the full disk corrupted the ipynb file I used to run and evaluate results, which is why I reverted it to its state before the last experiment.
-I cleaned the auxiliary files and continued searching for a practical implementation of simpletransformers classifier.
+Furthermore, I found the full disk corrupted the ipynb file I used to run and evaluate results, rendering the file unusable.
+I cleaned the auxiliary files and continued searching for a practical implementation of simpletransformers classifier from scratch.

+As before I encountered unexpected errors with textual labels, which is why I manually converted them to integers in parsing.
+In this configuration the training was successfully started.